Best Practices for Integrating eCatalogs with PIM Solutions

 In closing, the process of deciding which protocol is best for your business needs can be just as difficult as setting up those protocols.
 Using a PIM provides a platform that you can use as a reliable connector between your eCatalogs and your product data.
 By having the ability to tailor integrations to different eCatalogs, you can ensure that your eCatalogs contain the most accurate and up-to-date information.

-To learn more about Catsy PIM, visit catsy.com or schedule a demo today!
+To learn more about Catsy PIM and DAM, visit catsy.com or schedule a demo today!

 Product information management (PIM) is a catalog software tool built to speed products to market.